AlinaPeluso/MetaboFlow/README.md

 ## Section 0: Import the R package

-The workflow is wrapped within the `r IonFlow` R package, and it consists of four sections, respectively
+The workflow is wrapped within the `IonFlow` R package, and it consists of four sections, respectively

 * Pre-processing
 * Exploratory analysis